-Dr. Lichtenstein, who supervises students in mind-body medicine shifts at Bastyr Center, says the gatherings will remain open-ended conversations, but he plans to invite guests and pose specific topics at the upcoming events, which are scheduled for 6:30-8:30 p.m. the following Wednesdays:
+Dr. Lichtenstein, who supervises students in mind-body medicine shifts at Bastyr Center, says the gatherings will remain open-ended conversations, but he plans to invite guests and pose specific topics at the upcoming events, which are scheduled in 2016 from 6:30-8:30 p.m. on the following Thursdays:

 So far, Death Cafes at Bastyr Center have attracted a diverse crowd, and Dr. Lichtenstein would like that trend to continue.

 “These really are open to anyone willing to take an honest look at how they’re living in the world, and who also want to get some ideas about caring for people who are dying,” he says, adding that participants should be willing to engage in respectful discourse, expand their concepts and accept various opinions.

 “This is a serious conversation, but it’s not to be taken seriously,” Dr. Lichtenstein says.
 “Some of the people I’ve met who have the best spirit are those who are confronting death and can laugh.”

 And with more than 500 hospice meditations under his belt, he would know.